-Objective 1.2: Using current data, revise and implement the Talent Railroad District Master Plan to determine land availability and development constraints in the master plan area.
+Objective 1.2: Revise and implement the Talent Railroad District Master Plan to make this land available for development and address land use and subdivision regulations that create barriers to access in the master plan area.
 The Master Plan envisions development of housing, mixed-use residential, and public facilities such as streets necessary to service development of the District.